aanderse/LdapRecord.com/source/docs/laravel/auth/multi-domain.md

 ],
 ```

-## Authenticating {#authenticating}
+## Step 2: Login Controller Setup {#authenticating}

 To start authenticating users from both of your LDAP domains, we need to modify our `LoginController`.

 > If you do not have a `LoginController`, follow Laravel's [Authentication Quick-Start](https://laravel.com/docs/authentication#authentication-quickstart)
 > guide to scaffold the controllers and views you need to continue below.

-LdapRecord-Laravel comes with a built-in trait that makes authenticating users from multiple directories easier.
+LdapRecord-Laravel comes with a built-in trait that makes authenticating users from multiple
+directories easier.
 Go ahead and add it to the `LoginController`:

 ```php
 // app/Http/Controllers/Auth/LoginController.php